Arya-H03/IronHammer/README.md

 ### Entity Generation Safety

 Entity IDs are reused when entities are destroyed using a **free list**.
-To prevent stale handles from pointing at recycled slots, every `Entity` carries a **32-bit generation counter**:
+To prevent stale handles from pointing at recycled slots, every `Entity` carries a **32 bit generation counter**:

 ```
 Entity { id: 42, generation: 3 }